ginoasuncion/bigquery-homework/README.md

-# 📊 BigQuery Homework Project – High School BKK
+# 📊 BigQuery Homework Project

 This project demonstrates how to design, implement, and benchmark aggregation queries on large datasets using both native BigQuery tables and Google Sheets as external data sources.